 Physicians, PAs, CRNPs, and CNMs who have been granted this privilege must be cognizant of and comply with all state and federal laws, rules, and regulations relating to controlled substances.

-Board rules contain requirements for prescribing and dispensing controlled substances as well as requirements specific to using controlled substances for the treatment of pain and for weight loss.
+Board rules contain requirements for prescribing and dispensing controlled substances as well as requirements for the use of risk and abuse mitigation strategies.

 - Prescription Guidelines

 - Prescribing Controlled Substances for Weight Loss